-Comprehensive review of application materials for a single MBA program prior to submission.
+Comprehensive review of applications materials for a single MBA program prior to submission.
 Our reviewers provide extensive feedback on various components of the application such as resume, application form and essays.

 My interest in performing on stage has helped me build the collaborative skills and communication abilities that have guided my career.
 In college, theater helped me find my community and led me towards student government, where my ability to wear many hats and balance responsibilities allowed me to shine as I organized performance events and led teams of other students.
 As a consultant with a global firm, my theatrical abilities helped me better read and appreciate context, understand and communicate with diverse stakeholders and slip into a new situation seamlessly.
 As a result, I could effectively deliver on projects while maintaining employee satisfaction and respecting each company’s culture.
 Moving into venture capital, my strategic skills, coupled with my hands-own approach, motivated me to use unconventional approaches to investment research, which have paid off for our firm.

 When I was interested in pursuing a business school education, I applied on my own the first time, but was unsuccesful.
 I decided to continue working and prepare for the next round of applications the following year, but this time with some help.
 Working with The Red Pen, I was able to re-frame my narrative to really reflect the combination of skills and passions I bring to the table, while staying true to my personality, in and out of work.
 Moreover, the process taught me the concept of fit and I was able to reflect on the qualities I already had in spades, like the ability to work with teams, and communicate in effective yet empathetic ways, and the ones I want to cultivate, like leadership.